PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 11:23:47
+Last updated: 2024-04-09 11:24:59
-Random Quote: You don't parley when you're on the back foot.
-We'll strike a blow back first. - Thomas Shelby
+Random Quote: I just want to stand on top of the Wall and piss off the edge of the world.  -  Tyrion Lannister